gbellocchi/richie-docs/source/general/tutorial.rst

 ^^^^^^^^^^^^^^^^^^
 System integration
 ^^^^^^^^^^^^^^^^^^
-During this design stage, the :smallcap:`Richie toolchain` optimizes the :ref:`HWPE hardware-software interface <richie_platform_accelerators>` to enable the communication between the previously designed HLS pipeline components and the :smallcap:`Richie platform`.
+During this design stage, the toolchain optimizes the :ref:`HWPE hardware-software interface <richie_platform_accelerators>` to enable the communication between the previously designed HLS pipeline components and the :smallcap:`Richie platform`.

 Move to the toolchain location and follow :ref:`this guide <richie_toolchain_getting_started>` to adequately